Answer:

 Read More Jokes about Software Testing and Testers - Humor software testing

-Extreme Software Testing Main Page
+Software testing humor and jokes Main Page

 © 2005 Alex Samurin geocities.com/xtremetesting/ © 2009 eXtremeSoftwareTesting.com